Egusi Soup Recipe

 Assorted Meat

-If you want to make the best Egusi Soup, you’ve got to check out these tips on preparing your assorted meat!
+If you want to make the best Egusi Soup, then you’ve got to check out these tips on preparing your assorted meat!

 1. Rinse the meat.